-From age 60 (for women) or 65 (for men), the responsibility for increasing your pension is shared between the Scheme and the State (as part of your State pension).
+From age 60 (for women) or 65 (for men), the responsibility for increasing your pension is shared between the Scheme and the State (as part of your State Pension).

-- The State pays all increases due on your GMP earned between 6 April 1978 and 5 April 1988; - The first 3% of any increase due on your GMP earned between 6 April 1988 and 5 April 1997 is paid by us, the State pays any further increase due; - We pay increases on the balance of your pension above the GMP in the same way as before age 60 (for women) or 65 (for men).
+- The State will pay all increases due on your Guaranteed Minimum Pension (GMP) earned between 6 April 1978 and 5 April 1988; - The first 3% of any increase due on GMP earned between 6 April 1988 and 5 April 1997 is paid by us, the State pays any further increases due; - We pay increases in respect of the part of your pension above any GMP.